priyatam/mala/lein/README.md

 Test it out by creating a new template

-    lein new chant kickstart
+    lein new mala chant

 Move to the directory and run `lein dev`, check if things look good.

 All good?
-Upload the template into Clojars
+Upload the template into Clojars:

     lein deploy clojars